 New employees who can verify previous comparable experience which was gained with another employer engaged in the Community Services Industry shall have such experience taken into account in determining the appropriate incremental grade which that person is entitled to occupy.
-Such experience includes that prior to the award classifications taking effect.
+Such experience includes that prior to the award or classification variations taking effect.